PHQ-9 Test Online (Instant Score + Depression Severity Guide)

 1. Introduction

-Depression Screening helps you understand your emotional well-being through structured, evidence-based questions.
+PHQ-9 Test is a clinically-validated tool used to monitor depression severity that helps you understand your emotional well-being through structured, evidence-based questions.
 The PHQ-9 is one of the most trusted tools used worldwide to identify symptoms early and guide next steps.
 Millions of people struggle silently every year.
 However, early assessment can make a life-changing difference.

 A simple screening can offer clarity, direction and hope.
 Early recognition allows individuals to seek support before symptoms become severe.
 Therefore, using a scientifically validated tool like the PHQ-9 empowers informed decisions and encourages proactive care.

-2. What Is Depression Screening?
+2. What Is PHQ-9 Test for Depression Screening?

-Depression Screening is a short, structured assessment designed to identify symptoms of depressive disorders.
+PHQ-9 Test is a short, structured assessment designed to identify symptoms of depressive disorders.
 Healthcare professionals widely use the PHQ-9 (Patient Health Questionnaire-9) because it is quick, reliable and easy to score.

 The PHQ-9 contains nine questions based on diagnostic criteria.
 Each question measures how often certain symptoms have occurred over the past two weeks.

-3. History of Depression Screening (PHQ-9)
+3. History of PHQ-9 Test

 1950s–1970s: Clinical Interviews